MicrosoftDocs/power-pages-docs/power-pages-docs/configure/editing-sites.md

 - [Custom menus](/power-apps/maker/portals/add-custom-menu)
 - [Content snippet editing](/power-apps/maker/portals/configure/customize-content-snippets)

+> [!NOTE]
+> Please see [How to: Embed a chatbot on a webpage](../guidance/integrate-pva.md) on how to embed a chatbot on a Power Pages site.

 ## Components added in design studio

 Power Pages design studio has new capabilities that aren't available in the Power Apps portals Studio.
 If you customize a site in the Power Pages design studio and open the site in Power Apps portals Studio, the following components won't be configurable: